LukeEmmet/html2gmi/README.md

 * citationStart - this flag determines the start index of the links.
 By default this is 1, so the first link is labelled "[1]", but you can set this as required.
 * citationMarkers - use a numbered marker in the text to indicate the location of the citation, [1], [2] etc.
 * numberedLinks - number the links with a reference number [1], [2] etc. Certain command line Gemini clients may automatically add these, in which case you can omit them.
+* emitImagesAsLinks - add a link for every embedded image in addition to its placemarker

 Simple tables will be displayed as preformatted content.
 Complex tables may not look perfect.